Curator4/io-tui/README.md

 - Tell ai to manifest character with an imagelink and it will call manifest itself, setting an appropiate prompt.
 - **IMPORTANT** when *manifesting*, pass the image as direct link, ie. it needs to end with .jpg or .png

+### api
+For now only google gemini is supported, and for that 2 models only.

+I had plans to make shifting between api-provider/models easy, fast, intuitive.
+But what can you do.

 ## disclaimer
 Yes, the closer the deadline became, the more vibe coding I did.
 I feature creeped too much to make it otherwise. 😔